ItsikDangoor/Memory-Game/README.md

 # Memory-Game
-Simple JS Memory Game with index.html file for implementing HTML and CSS technologies. will be upgrade :-)
+JS memory Game and Introduction HTML file.

+(purpose of the project, implementing and learning web technologies)

+Updates in Version 2:
+- Added stopwatch, mm:ss
+- Handle user events with Event Listeners in game.js file